 For database implementations that have datasets that will remain under 10Gb in size, are not principally accessed by primary key, and do not require a relational model, Amazon SimpleDB eliminates the administrative overhead of running a highly-available production database, and is unbound by the strict requirements of a RDBMS.
 For more information refer to the Amazon SimpleDB detail page.

-10 gen develops and supports MongoDB, an open source, high performance document-oriented database.
-10gen delivers technical support, professional services, and training for commercial-grade deployments of MongoDB.
-Learn more about working with 10gen and running MongoDB on AWS
+MongoDB Inc. develops and supports MongoDB, an open source, high performance document-oriented database.
+MongoDB Inc. delivers technical support, professional services, and training for commercial-grade deployments of MongoDB.
+Learn more about working with MongoDB Inc. and running MongoDB on AWS.

 Developers may download and install NoSQL databases of their choice on Amazon EC2.
 An Amazon EC2 instance can be used to run a database which means developers avoid the friction of infrastructure provisioning while gaining access to a variety of standard NoSQL database engines.